-Other than the transactions disclosed elsewhere in these consolidated financial statements, the Master Fund, RMLP, an indirect partner of the Master Fund and the Manager had the following significant related party transactions:
+Other than the transactions disclosed elsewhere in these consolidated financial statements, the Master Fund, Romspen Mortgage Limited Partnership ("RMLP"), an indirect partner of the Master Fund and the Manager had the following significant related party transactions:

 - A) The directors of the General Partner are also owners of the Manager.
 Under various agreements, the Manager handles all the day-to-day affairs of the Master Fund.
 The Manager receives service fees totalling 1% per annum, calculated daily and payable monthly, of the principal balance of all mortgage investments (net of syndicated balances) and the fair market value of all other non-mortgage investments.
-For the three months ended March 31, 2024, the total amount was \$1,465 (2023 \$1,387). - B) The Master Fund's accounts payable and accrued liabilities due to the Manager has a nil balance at March 31, 2024 (2023 \$6). - C) RMLP provides temporary funding to assist in the Master Fund's ability to fund loans.
-These loans are in priority of equity and are usually arranged to be repaid within the year.
-These loans are due on demand and bear an interest rate of prime plus 1.25%.
-As of March 31, 2024, the outstanding balance of the loan is \$48,500 (2023 nil) consisting of total advances of \$12,000 (2023 nil) and repayments of nil balance (2023 nil).
-Total interest incurred for the three months ended March 31, 2024, is \$1,118 (2023 \$840). - D) Several of the Master Fund's mortgages are syndicated with RMLP, the Manager, owners of the Manager and officers or directors of the General Partner.
+For the three months ended March 31, 2025, the total amount was \$1,309 (2024 - \$1,465). - B) RMLP provides temporary funding to assist in the Master Fund's ability to fund loans.
+These loans are in priority of equity.
+These loans are due the earlier of on demand or June 1, 2026, and bear an interest rate of US prime plus 1.25%.
+On April 3, 2025, RMLP has issued a Letter of Financial Support for the Master Fund to not demand repayment of the indebtedness owing to RMLP and expressed its willingness to continue its financial support of the Master Fund so as to maintain the Master Fund's existence as a going concern for a period of 12 months from April 16, 2025.
+As of March 31, 2025, the outstanding balance of the loan is \$57,000 (2024 - \$48,500) consisting of total advances of \$31,000 (2024 - \$12,000) and repayments of \$46,050 (2024 - Nil).
+Total interest incurred for the three months ended March 31, 2025, is \$1,090 (2024 -\$1,118). - C) Several of the Master Fund's mortgages are syndicated with RMLP, the Manager, owners of the Manager and officers or directors of the General Partner.
 The Master Fund ranks equally with, or in priority to, those members of the syndicate as to receipt of principal and income.
-As of March 31, 2024, \$65,628 (2023 \$63,267) of the Master Fund's mortgages are syndicated with the above listed related parties.
+As of March 31, 2025, \$61,505 (2024 - \$65,628) of the Master Fund's mortgages are syndicated with the above listed related parties.